Bank of Italy - home pageVai alla versione italiana Site Search

 By making its art collection available on its website the Bank of Italy offers the general public the opportunity to view and admire the most important works in its possession.
 The precious and varied collection has been built up over time through numerous purchases and today it covers a vast time span and many geographical areas.

-- 6 July Appointments Non-monetary policy meeting of the ECB Governing Council Frankfurt
+- 7 March Appointments Monetary policy meeting of the ECB Governing Council Frankfurt